kupl/adapt/README.md

 ```

 ## Local Installation
+If you do not prefer docker, or want to implement your own idea based on ADAPT, you can install ADAPT in your local machine.
-Download this repository using git.
+First, download this repository using git.
 ```bash
 $ git clone https://github.com/kupl/adapt.git
 $ cd adapt